Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-integration-with-integration-studio.md

         You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if needed.
 Write access is only used for sending pull requests; Choreo will not push changes directly to your repository.

-5. **Provide Repository Details**:
-   Enter the following information:
+6. Enter the following repository details:

     | **Field**             | **Description**              |
     |-----------------------|----------------------------- |